Adedoyin-Elizabeth/LITA-Class-Documentation/README.md

 ### Exploratory Data Analysis
 The purpose of this EDA is to gain a preliminary understanding of the dataset through statistical summaries and visualizations.
 This step ensures data quality, helps identify trends, and provides a foundation for more advanced analysis.
-What is the aggregate revenue and units sold by region, market, and line of business.
+- What is the aggregate revenue and units sold by region, market, and line of business.
-Compare performance across different transaction categories.
+- Compare performance across different transaction categories.
-Visualize trends over time to identify seasonality or fluctuations across fiscal periods.
+- Visualize trends over time to identify seasonality or fluctuations across fiscal periods.
-Segment markets by performance and categorize transactions to reveal behavioral trends.
+- Segment markets by performance and categorize transactions to reveal behavioral trends.

-### Data Analysis
+### Data Analysis and  Data Visualization
 This section covers key findings and actionable insights across regions, product lines, and sales trends.
 Using aggregated metrics, comparative analysis, and visualizations, the objective is to provide a business narrative based on data.

 ### Regional Performance Analysis
 The dataset captures sales across multiple regions, allowing us to identify top-performing areas and markets.
-### Data Visualization

 North Central (Federal Capital Territory) stands out as the highest-revenue region.
 Revenue by Region (Bar Chart):